-The Cambridge Plant & Garden Club will host events in April and May to support natives
+The Cambridge Plant & Garden Club will host events in April and May to support native plants

-April 13th, at Cambridge’s Compost Giveaway, CP&GC will be there with native seeds to share with interested gardeners.
-In May, partnering with Cambridge Rindge & Latin High School students, the club will distribute almost 1,900 preordered one-year old native plants.
-In both April and May, CP&GC will work with the high schoolers to plant an all-native garden beside the Main Branch of the Cambridge Public Library.
+April 13th, at Cambridge’s Compost Giveaway, CP&GC was there with native seeds to share with interested gardeners.
+In May, partnering with Cambridge Rindge & Latin High School students, the club distributed almost 1,900 preordered one-year old native plants.
+In both April and May, CP&GC worked with the high schoolers to plant an all-native garden beside the Main Branch of the Cambridge Public Library.

 Insect and bird populations are falling in the US mostly due to pesticides, development, and a lack of native plants!
 Birds and insects play a critical role in maintaining a stable ecosystem: they provide food to other species, and pollinate our crops.
 These living species require native plants to survive.
 Ornamental flowers are beautiful, but most of them don’t support the lifecycle of our native bees and butterflies!